cloudfoundry-attic/bosh-softlayer-cpi-release-DEPRECATED-TO_BE_DELETED/README.md

 The latest version for the SoftlLayer CPI release is here.
 Also, it will be available on [bosh.io](http://bosh.io) soon.

 To use this CPI you will need to use the SoftLayer light stemcell.
 Latest version here [3232.4](https://s3.amazonaws.com/bosh-softlayer-cpi-stemcells/light-bosh-stemcell-3232.4-softlayer-esxi-ubuntu-trusty-go_agent.tgz).
-Also, find it on [bosh.io](http://bosh.io).
+Also, it will be available on [bosh.io](http://bosh.io) soon.

 ## Bootstrap on SoftLayer

-There is a bosh-init release specific for Softlayer CPI release v2: [bosh-init-0.0.81-linux-amd64-for-softlayer-cpi](https://s3.amazonaws.com/dev-bosh-softlayer-cpi-stemcells/bosh-init-0.0.81-linux-amd64)
+You can use bosh-init from community to bootstrap an environment.

 See [bosh-init-usage](docs/bosh-init-usage.md).
 Use the CPI and stemcells releases above to do so.